 California Organization Accesses Their Spirit of Ability

-On Friday, Aug.
-22, a Sacramento, CA organization was awarded the fifth Ralph W. Braun Spirit of Ability Award.
-While the Golden State has its name derived from the golden light that basks the shorelines, there are other sources of sunshine in the lives of the residents.
+In August of 2014, a Sacramento, CA, organization was awarded the fifth Ralph W. Braun Spirit of Ability Award.
+While the Golden State has its name derived from the golden light that basks the shorelines, there are other sources of sunshine in the lives of the residents there.

-Access Leisure is an organization that provides all community members with disabilities or serious injuries, ill and wounded veterans, and active duty members of the military with over 500 different sports and recreational experiences annually.
-All-year-round, they are out in the city putting on camping trips, baseball tournaments, power soccer, and anything else you can imagine for people ages 1 to 100.
+Access Leisure is an organization that provides all community members with disabilities or serious injuries, ill and wounded veterans, and active-duty members of the military with over 500 different sports and recreational experiences annually.
+Year-round, they are out in the city putting on camping trips, baseball tournaments, power soccer, and anything else you can imagine for all ages.

-They operate under the City of Sacramento's Department of Parks and Recreation.
+Access Leisure operates under the City of Sacramento's Department of Parks and Recreation.
 This gives the group access to resources that allow them to reach such large numbers of people.
 Some events have over 200 attendees, which when your team is providing over 500 experiences a year, is pretty massive.
 The team is headed up by Annie Desalernos, and she accepted the award on behalf of the Access Leisure team.
-Access Leisure has full-time staff members, but is largely manned by a dedicated group of volunteers.
+Access Leisure has full-time staff members but is largely manned by a dedicated group of volunteers.

-In addition to the award, a $1,000 donation will be made to the disability-related cause of Access Leisure's choice.
-The organization chosenis Gifts to Share, a nonprofit group that supports the City of Sacramento's park, recreation, cultural, educational and neighborhood improvement programs and facilities.
+In addition to the award, a $1,000 donation was made to the disability-related cause of Access Leisure's choice.
+The organization chosen was Gifts to Share, a nonprofit group that supports the City of Sacramento's park, recreation, cultural, educational, and neighborhood improvement programs and facilities.

-Founded in 1966, Access Leisure has a successful career of 48 years of service to the city.
+Founded in 1966, Access Leisure has a successful career of over 50 years of service to the city.

-Thank you, Access Leisure, for making an impact in the Golden State!
+Thank you, Access Leisure, for making such a positive impact in the Golden State!